nevalang/neva/README.md

 [See backlog for more details](https://github.com/orgs/nevalang/projects)

-Nevalang needs your help - it currently just a few maintainers.
+Nevalang needs your help - it currently has just a few maintainers.

 ## Community